mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-As you can see, there is defined presenter and layout, and that was done for us by MoviperTemplatesGenerator.
-Here you just define the view logic and layout, and you don't have to worry about any kind of binding to presenter, handling lifecycle etc. Moviper does it for you.
+As you can see, there is defined Presenter and layout, which was done for us by MoviperTemplatesGenerator.
+Here you just define the view logic and layout, so you don't have to worry about any kind of binding to Presenter, handling lifecycle etc. Moviper does it for you.

 In this file I have used some cool Kotlin features to reduce boilerplate and make the code more readable.
-Firstly, there are [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) that allows us reefer views using their ids directly in code without declaring them using `findViewById()` method.
-You can see that I reference progressBar, loginBtn etc directly, without any lookup and it works.
+Firstly, there are [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) that allows us refer views using their ids directly in the code without declaring them using `findViewById()` method.
+You can see that I reference `progressBar`, `loginBtn` etc. directly, without any lookup and it works.

-The second thing is the use of [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions) that I use to change the visibility of the views neatly, ie `progresBar.visible()`.
+The second thing is the use of [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions) that I use to neatly change the visibility of the views, ie `progresBar.visible()`.
 I put view extensions to the separate file in the `*.utils` package:

 `com.mateuszkoslacz.movipershowcase.util.ViewExtensions.kt`
 ```kotlin